Callum-OP/Piano-Teacher/README.md

 --- Sort Notes Feature ---
 Resorting notes is not always perfect, some notes would be better suited to the closer hand than what the chosen hand is through the resort function.

+--- Timing ---
+Some MIDI files the music/timeline ends long before it has fully completed meaning there may be issues when calculating the full length.